 You may be surprised to know how many landscaping products are wholly or largely recycled in content, which is great news for those looking to reduce, re-use or recycle.
 For example, you can choose decorative stone such as slate paddlestones or marble chippings that are sourced from previously unused waste or by-products from industry.
 If you’re creating a deck, Saige composite decking is produced using 95% recycled materials and comes with a 10 year warranty.
 And we offer some stunning contemporary paving solutions using largely recycled content.

-To ensure you are able to enjoy forest products for years to come, look out for timber products with the FSC® logo.
-The timber used in these products is harvested to promote responsible management of forests.
-All our timber garden products supplied by Grange are FSC® certified, meaning you can enjoy fencing and garden structures with a clear conscience.
+To ensure you are able to enjoy forest products for years to come, look out for timber products that are sustainably sourced.
+This means checking whether timber is harvested to promote responsible management of forests.
+All our timber and composite products supplied by KDM and SAiGE are from responsibly managed sources, meaning you can enjoy fencing, garden structures and composite decking with a clear conscience.

 Paying a little more for quality can mean your products last a lot longer.
 When choosing a lap panel, cheaper panels may have only three or fewer vertical batons to support them and may be more vulnerable to the wind.
 Paying a few pounds extra for a 6 foot lap panel with five vertical batons means the panel will be stronger and more resilient to the weather.